jnozzi/cocoadev.com/SiteContent/General/OddNSStringBugSourceLinked.markdown

 The program will mess up, and usually quit.

-I get this:<code>''''' -[[[NSCFString]] replaceOccurrencesOfString:withString:options:range:]: nil argument</code>
+I get this:    *** -General/[NSCFString replaceOccurrencesOfString:withString:options:range:]: nil argument

 The app won't quit if the two occurances of:

-[tstrin drawAtPoint:[[NSMakePoint]](xv[temp],yv[temp]) withAttributes:attrs];
+[tstrin drawAtPoint:General/NSMakePoint(xv[temp],yv[temp]) withAttributes:attrs];

 in Itemcontroller.m

 Any idea why?

-''nil argument means you're passing nil to a function that won't accept it-- use the debugger to find out which variable is nil, and either fix what's causing it, or put in some error checking to handle it if it is.''
+*nil argument means you're passing nil to a function that won't accept it-- use the debugger to find out which variable is nil, and either fix what's causing it, or put in some error checking to handle it if it is.*